aathn/mvk18/docs/source/development.rst

 That resulted in a lot of time spent on researching different web streaming technologies that weren't really what Flightradar24 requested.
 It would have been wiser to study AWS services from the start, since time was very limited at the end of the project.
-In the end we decided to stick with streaming to a local web server since it was considered to be good enough for our proof of concept.
+In the end it was decided to stick with streaming to a local web server since it was considered to be good enough for the proof of concept.

 #############